 By now I’m running on sheer stubbornness and an irrational refusal to resign myself to my fate.
 So I brave the throngs of nervous shoppers at supermarket #8 to find my goddamned butter.
 All the way in the back of a dark, empty fridge, I find a sad, sorry stack of nondescript, shady-looking product of dubious origin, which claims to be imported from a Uruguayan cooperative even though the packaging is in Portuguese.
 Fuck it.
 Good enough for me.

 Then, in a flash, my optimism vanishes as I notice the handwritten sign: “Mantequilla: 1 por persona.”
-I am enraged!
+I am enraged.
 I look at the long queue of people lined up like sheep waiting to be denied their butter privileges.
-A violent rage gushes from every pore in me.
-What the hell am I going to do with ONE goddamn stick of butter?
-Who the fuck uses just one lousy stick of butter for anything?
+A violent fury gushes from every pore in me.
+What am I going to do with one goddamn stick of butter?
+Who the fuck uses just one stick of butter for anything?
 Goddamn FUCKING people and their FUCKING butter rationing coño! …POR ESO ES QUE ESTE PAÍS ESTÁ COMO ESTÁ, NO JODAAAA!

 By now I’m in a screaming fit that involves violently kicking a shopping cart and knocking over the Cubitos de Pollo display.
 I shoved a child in front of me.
 So that I might acquire two sticks instead of one.

 To complete my debauchery, I then go to my mother’s house knowing she won’t be home and steal her carefully hoarded flour, replacing it with some shitty pancake mix.
 Serves her right for bringing me into this flourless world.